ibm-cloud-docs/assistant/api-context.md

 You can specify any variable name you want to use for a user-defined context variable.
 If the specified variable already exists, it is overwritten with the new value; if not, a new variable is added to the context.

 The output from this request includes not only the usual output, but also the context, showing that the specified values have been added.
+If you are using the stateless `message` method, this context data must be stored locally and sent back to the {{site.data.keyword.conversationshort}} service as part of the next message.
+If you are using the stateful `message` method, this context is stored automatically and will persist for the life of the session.

 ```json
 {